WSU-kduncan/ceg3120-CodyB212/git-guide.md

 Checkout - This will change the branch you are wanting.
 Example: git checkout codys-branch

-.get folder - This folder can contain mainly information for version control and commits.
+.git folder - This folder can contain mainly information for version control and commits.
 Example: git init

-.getignore - This is a folder that will hold files and directories that will be ignored, it basically hides the file.
+.gitignore - This is a folder that will hold files and directories that will be ignored, it basically hides the file.
 Example: vim .gitignore

 GitHub Pull Request - You can vice versa here.
 Pull request from the github's UI rather than your command prompt.